RankkaApina/obsidian-plugins/README.md

 - Toggle color theme: this will toggle your custom theme to default and back.
 - Toggle light/dark mode: this works like the Theme Picker plugin, from where I customized the logic.
 Toggle easily between light and dark.

+Note: I tried adding the app reload for the plugin toggle (since I learned not all plugins are fully disabled without it), however, that broke the current code, so that would probably need a bit of a different approach.

 ## Arrow No-Break

 Folder: arrow-nobreak